darekf77/firedev/README.md

       })
     );
   }
+                  // it will automatically

-  ngOnDestroy() { // it will automatically unsubscribe from socket communication
+  ngOnDestroy() { //unsubscribe from socket communication
     this.$destroyed.next();
     this.$destroyed.unsubscribe();
   }